 Rather, you probably want to train your Rottweiler when to bark and when not to bark.

 For example, you want to train your dog to bark at strangers but not at you and your family or “friendlies” (guests in your home).

-In essence, you are trying to train your Rottweiler to be a personal guard dog and protection dog.
+You are trying to train your Rottweiler as a personal guard and protection dog.
 You want to train your dog to bark when there is something you need to know right away.

 Don’t be afraid to take the help of a professional dog trainer to avoid training mistakes you may later have to undo.
 This way, you minimize confusion and anxiety for your dog and get the outcome you want the first time.